Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations

 \subsection{Classification Example}

-For the toy classification example with $N=200$ data points, we use fully-connected neural network with a single hidden layer of $50$ neurons and \texttt{tanh} activation.
-All methods train with $500$ steps with a learning rate of $0.1$ using the Adam optimizer~\citep{kingma2014adam}.
+For the toy classification example with $N=200$ data points, we use a fully-connected neural network with a single hidden layer of $50$ neurons and \texttt{tanh} activation.
+All methods train with $500$ steps with a learning rate of $0.1$ using the Adam optimiser~\citep{kingma2014adam}.
 For the prior precision hyperparameter in $\model$, we use the same learning rate of $0.1$.
 For the augmentation parameter $\augmentation$, we use a lower learning rate of $0.005$ and decay it with cosine-decay to $0.0001$ due to the stochasticity of the gradients.
-For data augmentation and our method, we use $S=100$ augmentation samples.
-Each step, we optimize neural network parameters, augmentation parameters $\augmentation$, and scale hyperparameters $\model$, which is a single prior precision in this case.
+For data augmentation and our method, we use $S=100$ perturbation samples.
+Each step, we optimise neural network parameters, invariance parameters $\augmentation$, and scale hyperparameters $\model$, which is a single prior precision in this case.
 We plot the improved posterior predictive for Laplace approximations~\citep{immer2020improving} in both \cref{fig:illustration} and \cref{fig:toy_classification}.
 The log marginal likelihood values given in \cref{fig:toy_classification} are all computed with a full Laplace-\ggn, even for the \kfac variant, for comparability of the estimates.
-The hyperparameters $\model, \augmentation$ in \cref{fig:toy_classification}~(e) are optimized using the augmented \kfac method proposed in \cref{sec:method}.
+The hyperparameters $\model, \augmentation$ in \cref{fig:toy_classification}~(e) are optimised using \kfac for invariant neural networks proposed in \cref{sec:method}.